chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 > ## Creating our test job
 >
 > Using your favorite text editor, create the following script and run it.
-> Does it run on the cluster or just our login node?
+> Does it run on the compute nodes or the login node?
 >
 >```
 >#!/bin/bash